 Easily create or transform shapes, and connect them to other objects on the board with our quick diagram creation tools.

 ✏️ Basic shapes are available for everyone.
-Shape packs are only available for Business, Consultant, Enterprise and Education plans.
+Shape packs are only available for Business, Enterprise, and Education plans.

 Create and connect shapes